iainquayle/birch/ideas.md

 # ideas

-## with removal of | bitwise

-now that the | bitwise operator is removed, it does open up some possibilities. it would be possible i think possible tto remove the requirement for the {}
-that being said, it wouldnt really be possible to do so in all cases without other syntax changes, such as the sum call, being just a function call, and it should remain in a syntax that is seperate to the regular function call.

 ## considerations on named data and pattern matching

 while current sum type syntax is more genuine to actual sum types,